lachie83/kubernetes.github.io/content/en/docs/concepts/services-networking/dual-stack.md

 The following prerequisites are needed in order to utilize IPv4/IPv6 dual-stack Kubernetes clusters:

-   * Kubernetes 1.20 or later (Dual-stack as alpha was re-implemented in 1.20)
+   * Kubernetes 1.20 or later
+     For information about using dual-stack services with earlier Kubernetes versions, refer to the documentation for that version of Kubernetes.
    * Provider support for dual-stack networking (Cloud provider or otherwise must be able to provide Kubernetes nodes with routable IPv4/IPv6 network interfaces)
    * A network plugin that supports dual-stack (such as Kubenet or Calico)